mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-kubectl-apply.md

 sidecarinjectionannotation   47s
 ```

-Verify that the two `constraints` has been deployed successfully:
+Verify that the `Constraints` have been deployed successfully:
 ```bash
 kubectl get constraints
 ```